Azure/meta-azure-service-broker/docs/azure-redis-cache.md

   1. Check whether deleting the Redis Cache succeeds or not.

+### Updated

+  1. Update pricing tier and enableNonSslPort setting according to your updating parameters.

 ## Create an Azure Redis Cache service

 1. Get the service name and plans